reinaldo-pinto/aws-eb/ebextensions_config.md

 ```

 #### Step 1
-Build your application with the directory/folder:
+Create your application with the directory/folder:
 ```
 ./ebextensions/httpd/conf.d/
 ssl.conf